-This plan addresses the audit of entities in the GRE that are not reported through the consolidated revenue fund (CRF).
-As shown in Figure 1, approximately two thirds, or 70 percent, of government expenses flow through these entities.
-CRF expenditures account for 30 percent of government expenditures, after excluding transfers from the CRF to fund government entities.
+THIS PLAN ADDRESSES the audit of entities in the GRE that are not reported through the consolidated revenue fund (CRF).
+As shown in Exhibit 1, approximately two thirds, or 70%, of government expenses flow through these entities.
+CRF expenditures account for 30% of government expenditures, after excluding transfers from the CRF to fund government entities.